InfuseAI/primehub-site/docs/guide_manual/admin-secret.md

 title: Secret Management
 ---

 Secret management provides the capabilities of managing secrets which are used for pull images or datasets, such as create, delete, edit secrets.
+Before adding secrets, we have to gain those generated secrets from sources of services.
+Please see [gain and add secrets](#gain-and-add-secrets).

 ## Creating New Secrets